anovi/selectonic/README.md

 Detach handlers, clear data and remove plugin's classes.

 ### Selecting items by API
-If in any scenario you need auto-select items (focusing first item in the beginning) then you need pass elements to plugins interface:
+If in any scenario you need auto-select items (focusing first item at the beginning) then you need pass elements to plugins interface:
 ```javascript
 $(elem).multiSelectable( $(".someElements")  );
 ```